Logo

 The first thing we checked was that we were all speaking the same language and that the dollar fields they were passing indeed were the same, so this error text itself wasn’t the “correct” error.

-Side note: as painful as it is, when you’re troubleshooting, don’t be afraid to start with the obvious.
-Had it been a simple “lines not adding up to the subtotal” error, it wouldn’t have surprised me.
-It would not have been the first time I’ve helped a client where there was either a misunderstanding of what I meant or that the most basic of things that they skipped trying to find a “rare” error were actually right there like low hanging fruit.
+Side note: as painful as it is, when troubleshooting, don't be afraid to start with the obvious.
+Had it been a simple "lines not adding up to the subtotal" error, it wouldn't have surprised me.
+It would not have been the first time I've helped a client where there was either a misunderstanding of what I meant or the most basic of things that they skipped trying to find a "rare" error was right there like low-hanging fruit.

 For whatever reason, the SOPType on the Header and the Line were being passed two different values.
 They were passing SOPTYPE 3 on the line (Invoice) and SOPTYPE 4 on the header (Return).
 GP in theory was comparing the dollar values in the context of the document type and realizing they weren’t a match.

-Of course the error text REALLY should say “The SOPTYPE on the header does not match the SOPTYPE on the line”, and it would be have all been a little more obvious!
+Of course, the error text REALLY should say "The SOPTYPE on the header does not match the SOPTYPE on the line", and it would have all been a little more obvious!